ricar0/QLora-fine-tune-LLM/README.md

 ## Evaluation
-after training the model, you will get a new model saved in llama-7b-int4-dolly. for example you can run:
+after training the model, you will get a new model saved in llama-7b-int4-dolly.

+then you can generate the answer or sentence:
 ```python
 python evaluation.py --prompt "Write me a poem about Singapore." --max_new_tokens 128
 ```